 It was absolutely delicious and didn't last long.
 My fiance, who doesn't really have a sweet tooth (outside of cookies & cream ice cream), ate most of it.

 Note 1: the completely Nut-Free Crust in these photos are compliments of another recipe from Make it Paleo II.
-If you can't wait for your copy of the book, you can make the blueberry tart portion crust-free in some ramekins OR use my Perfect Pie Crust recipe from the Fed+Fit Holiday Feast eBook.
+If you can't wait for your copy of the book, you can make the blueberry tart portion crust-free in some ramekins OR use my homemade gluten-free pie crust (two ways) from the blog.

 Note 2: I made two modifications to this recipe that are noted below with an *.
 First, I used coconut palm sugar in lieu of granulated maple sugar (I just didn't have any on hand) and second, I used butter in lieu of ghee.